 Charging with the Bluetti PV200 Solar Panel

 Now, solar charging in the UK is a game of patience.
 Cloud, drizzle, sun – sometimes all before breakfast.
 I linked the EB70 with Bluetti’s PV200 200W solar panel and, on a clear summer day, managed a steady 150W input.
 That’s a full charge in about 4.5 hours of solid sunlight – not bad.
-Realistically, expect more like 6–7 hours with scattered cloud, or less if you don’t chase the sun.
+Realistically, expect more like 6-7 hours with scattered clouds, or less if you don’t chase the sun.

 The MC4-to-DC cable plugs straight in, and the three-metre lead means you can stash the EB70 in the porch or van while leaving your panels out to chase the best of the patchy UK sky.